-Under the HMS Funding Facility, interest is calculated as the sum of the one-month LIBOR plus the applicable margin of 2.75%.
-The HMS Funding Facility provides for a revolving period until December 3, 2016, unless otherwise extended with the consent of the HMS Funding Lenders.
+Under the Deutsche Bank Credit Facility, as amended, interest is calculated as the sum of the one-month LIBOR plus the applicable margin of 2.50%.
+The Deutsche Bank Credit Facility provides for a revolving period until December 3, 2016, unless otherwise extended with the consent of the HMS Funding Lenders.
 The amortization period begins the day after the last day of the revolving period and ends on the maturity date.
-During the amortization period, HMS Funding cannot borrow any remaining unfunded commitment, the applicable margin will increase by 0.25%, and a portion of interest income and all principal collections are applied to the outstanding loan balance.
-Any outstanding loan behave is due on the maturity date.
-Additionally, HMS Funding will pay a utilization fee equal to 2.75% of the undrawn amount of the required utilization, which for the first 90 days of the facility was 25% of the loan commitment amount subject to the utilization fee eval to the outstanding on the utilization fee eval to the outstanding on the amount subject to the utilization fee eval to 50% period.
-HMS Funding also pays an undrawn fee on the amount of 0.65% per annum, depending on the utilization of the loan commitment amount.
-A loan commitment subject to the utilization fee will not be subject to the undrawn fee.
+During the amortization period, HMS Funding cannot borrow any remaining unfunded commitment, the applicable margin will increase by 0.25%, and a portion of interest income and all principal collections will be applied to the outstanding loan balance.
+During the revolving period, HMS Funding will pay a utilization fee equal to 2.50% of the undrawn amount of the required utilization, which is 75% of the loan commitment amount.
+Additionally, HMS Funding will incur an undrawn fee equal to 0.40% of the difference between the aggregate commitments and the outstanding advances under the facility, provided that the undrawn fee relating to any utilization shortfall shall not be payable to the extent that the utilization fee relating to such utilization shortfall is incurred.

-HMS Funding's obligations under the HMS Funding Facility are secured by a first priority security interest in its assets, including all of the present and future property and assets of HMS Funding.
-The HMS Funding Facility contains affirmative and negative covenants usual and customary for credit facilities of this nature, including, but not limited to maintaining a positive tangible net worth, limitations on industry concentration and complying with all applicable laws.
-The HMS Funding Facility contains usual and customary default provisions including, without limitation: (i) a default in the payment of interest and principal; (ii) insolvency of backruptey of the Company; (iii) the occurrence of a change of control; or (iv) any uncured breach of a covenant, representation or warranty in the HMS Funding Facility.
-As of December 31, 2014, we are not aware of any instances of noncompliance with covenants related to the HMS Funding Facility.
+HMS Funding's obligations under the Deutsche Bank Credit Facility are secured by a first priority security interest in its assets, including all of the present and future property and assets of HMS Funding.
+The Deutsche Bank Credit Facility contains affirmative and negative covenants usual and customary for credit facilities of this nature, including, but not limited to maintaining a positive tangible net worth, limitations on industry concentration and complying with all applicable laws.
+The Deutsche Bank Credit Facility contains usual and customary default provisions including, without limitation: (i) a default in the payment of interest and principal; (ii) insolvency or bankruptcy of the Company; (iii) the occurrence of a change of control; or (iv) any uncured breach of a covenant, representation or warranty in the Deutsche Bank Credit Facility.
+As of March 31, 2015 and December 31, 2014, we are not aware of any instances of noncompliance with covenants related to the Deutsche Bank Credit Facility.

-As of December 31, 2014, we had approximately \$87.9 million outstanding and \$17.1 million available under our Syndicated Credit Facility, and approximately \$95.0 million outstanding and \$30.0 million available under the HMS Funding Facility, both of which we estimated approximated fair value and subject to certain limitations and the asset coverage restrictions under the 1940 act.
+As of March 31, 2015, we had \$105.0 million outstanding and zero available under our Capital One Credit Facility, and approximately \$159.0 million outstanding and \$41.0 million available under the Deutsche Bank Credit Facility, both of which we estimated approximated fair value and subject to certain limitations and the asset coverage restrictions under the 1940 act.
+As of December 31, 2014, we had approximately \$87.9 million outstanding and \$17.1 million available under our Capital One Credit Facility, and approximately \$95.0 million outstanding and \$30.0 million available under the Deutsche Bank Credit Facility, both of which we estimated approximated fair value and subject to certain limitations and the asset coverage restrictions under the 1940 act.

-As of April 16, 2015, we had approximately \$105.0 million outstanding and zero available under our Syndicated Credit Facility, and approximately \$159.0 million outstanding and \$41.0 million available under the HMS Funding Facility, both of which we estimated approximated fair value and subject to certain limitations and the asset coverage restrictions under the 1940 act.
+As of June 1, 2015, we had approximately \$95.0 million outstanding and \$30.0 million available under our Capital One Credit Facility, and approximately \$215.0 million outstanding and \$10.0 million available under the Deutsche Bank Credit Facility, both of which we estimated approximated fair value and subject to certain limitations and the asset coverage restrictions under the 1940 act.